-Proxy logs show traffic that has passed through the Umbrella Secure Web Gateway or the Selective Proxy.
+Proxy logs show traffic that has passed through the Umbrella secure web gateway (SWG) or the Selective Proxy.
 A typical snippet of proxy logs will look like this:

-Not all fields below are actually used in most or all requests and are included for future enhancement.
+Not all fields listed here are used in most or all requests and are included for future enhancement.

 - Timestamp—The timestamp of the request transaction in UTC (2015-01-16 17:48:41).

 - Policy Identity—The identity that made the request.